Haltarys/Labyrinths/README.md

 # Labyrinths

-Fiddling with computer-generated mazes in Ruby
+Fiddling with computer-generated mazes in Ruby.